mratsim/weave/picasso/memory/memory.md

   - Can be created within any thread
   - Unbounded (user dependent)

-Contrary to traditional shared memory work-stealing runtime, there is no hard requirement for tasks to be heap-allocated.
-Indeed, in shared memory runtime the workstealing deque needs to atomically transfer ownership of the task.
+There is no hard requirement for tasks to be heap-allocated.
 In our case we can transfer ownership via pointer or deepcopy + destroy.

 Here are the tradeoffs: